dmitry-ivanov/laravel-testing-tools/README.md

 #### `dontSeeArtisanOutput()`

-Checks if specified string is not seen as artisan output:
+Check if the specified string is not seen as artisan output:

 ```php
 $this->dontSeeArtisanOutput('Hello, Universe!');